-Custora really promotes cross-functional collaboration.
+Amperity really promotes cross-functional collaboration.
 If you are interested in a specific area, there are no real barriers and you are definitely encouraged to get involved.
 Product management was always an area that I was very excited about but, because I did not have a formal background in engineering, it felt pretty inaccessible.
-Some of the core cultural principles at Custora really make it a place that encourages Custorians to be scrappy and set the boundaries of their own work.
+Some of the core cultural principles at Amperity (formerly Custora) really make it a place that encourages Custorians to be scrappy and set the boundaries of their own work.
 The company really encourages you to be a self-starter and will really support your ideas!

-Some of the core cultural principles at Custora really make it a place that encourages Custorians to be scrappy and set the boundaries of their own work.”
+Some of the core cultural principles at Amperity (formerly Custora) really make it a place that encourages Custorians to be scrappy and set the boundaries of their own work.”

 What’s a major challenge facing the retail industry?
-How is Custora helping to solve it?
+How is Amperity helping to solve it?

 Retail has been one of the industries at the forefront of changes in consumer behavior, consumption patterns and the rise of technology.
 This naturally comes with the need to innovate and adapt.
 I think we are now at an exciting time where some companies, like Amperity, are coming up with new concepts and ways of thinking about their business.
 The rise of e-commerce and mobile as a consumption channel have made competition much fiercer.
 Plus, there’s a general decrease in consumer loyalty, which makes understanding your customers even more relevant.
 This is really where we come in to help teams across the organization think about their business through a customer-centric lens.